onlinq/form-collection/docs/elements/onlinq-collection.md

 # &lt;onlinq-collection&gt;: The Dynamic Form Collection element

+The `<onlinq-collection>` element is the main container for a form collection.
-The `<onlinq-collection>` element provides special properties and methods for manipulating entries in a collection.
+It provides special methods and properties for manipulating entries in the DOM positioned within the container.

 ## Attributes

 This element's attributes include the [global attributes][mdn-global-attributes].

 - `prefix`
-  The prefix of `name` attributes of input elements of the form collection.
+  The prefix of `name` attributes of input elements embedded in the collection.

-- `allow-add`
-  Boolean attribute indicating whether new entries can be added to the collection.

-- `allow-delete`
+- `actions`
-  Boolean attribute indicating whether entries can be removed from the collection.
+  The `actions` attribute, when specified, enables the container for collection actions.

-- `allow-move`
+- `actionlist`
-  Boolean attribute indicating whether entries can be moved inside the collection.
+  A space-seperated list of allowed actions in the collection.

 - `prototype-name`
   The replacement value for the entry prototype's index value.

+- `prototype-actions`
+  The `prototype-actions` attribute, when specified, enables the container for actions on entries added during runtime.

 - `min`
   The minimum amount of entries in the collection.